anandjanki/thoughtart/content/courses/add-math/functions/mappings/index.md

 A **Mapping** is simply a rule that connects elements of one set to the elements of another set.
 {{< /highlight-box >}}

-Note that implicit in the defintion is notion of a first set whose elements are connected to the elements on the other set, the second set.
+Note that implicit in the defintion is notion of a first set whose elements are connected or mapped to the elements on the other set, the second set.

 An example will help understand this idea.
 Imagine a team game such as soccer or basketball or Ultimate frisbee.
 Usually, when you line up as part of your team, your captain will have a chat on the strategy to pursue.
 When you are in defence, a common strategy to pursue in many of these team games is called man-to-man marking.
 Each of the members in your team decide which player of the opposing team to mark.